 - How will you be when it comes to sparring and dealing with pain.
-Will you be able to take hits.
-How about the bloody noses, cut lips, black eyes, sore shoulders, and of course major headaches.
+Will you be able to take hits and deal with bloody noses, cut lips, black eyes, sore shoulders, and of course major headaches.

 Boxing is the toughest sport out there, there are no teammates, no time-outs to rely on.
 I can personally tell you, there is seriously no better reward, than the feeling of being in the ring on your own, and having only yourself to count on.

 TRAIN LIKE A CHAMPION – FIGHT LIKE A WARRIOR!